-Including our predecessors, we have produced and marketed TiO_2 in North America and Europe, our primary markets, for over 100 years.
-We believe we are the largest producer of TiO_2 in Europe with approximately one-half of our sales volumes attributable to markets in Europe.
+Including its predecessors, Kronos has produced and marketed TiO_2 in North America and Europe, our primary markets, for over 100 years.
+We believe we are the largest producer of TiO_2 in Europe with 44% of our 2018 sales volumes attributable to markets in Europe.
 The table below shows our market share for our significant markets, Europe and North America, for the last three years.

-2015 2016 2017
+2016 2017 2018

-Europe 18% 17% 17%
+Europe 17% 17% 13%

-North America 15% 16% 18%
+North America 16% 18% 17%

-We believe we are the leading seller of TiO_2 in several countries, including Germany, with an estimated 10% share of worldwide TiO_2 sales volume in 2017.
+We believe we are the leading seller of TiO_2 in several countries, including Germany, with an estimated 8% share of worldwide TiO_2 sales volume in 2018.
 Overall, we are one of the top six producers of TiO_2 in the world.

 We offer our customers a broad portfolio of products that include over 40 different TiO_2 pigment grades under the KRONOS® trademark, which provide a variety of performance properties to meet customers' specific requirements.
 Our major customers include domestic and international paint, plastics, decorative laminate and paper manufacturers.
 We ship TiO_2 to our customers in either a powder or slurry form via rail, truck and/or ocean carrier.
-Sales of our core TiO_2 pigments represented approximately 94% of our net sales in 2017.
-We and our agents and distributors primarily sell our products in three major end-use markets: coatings, plastics and paper.
+Sales of our core TiO_2 pigments represented approximately 94% of our net sales in 2018.
+We and our agents and distributors primarily sell our products in three major enduse markets: coatings, plastics and paper.

-The following tables show our approximate TiO2 sales volume by geographic region and end use for the year ended December 31, 2017:
+The following tables show our approximate TiO2 sales volume by geographic region and end use for the year ended December 31, 2018:

-Sales volumes percentages Sales v olumes percentages
+Sales volume per centages Sales volume percentages by end-use

-by geographic region by end-use
+by geographic region

-Europe 50% Coatings 58%
+Europe 44% Coatings 56%

-North America 31% Plastics 30%
+North America 37% Plastics 27%

-Asia Pacific 9% Paper 5%
+Asia Pacific 10% Paper 7%

-Rest of World 10% Other 7%
+Rest of World 9% Other 10%